ggwong407/batch-map-youtube-dl/README.md

 Note: Downlaod instruction of youtube-dl could be found [here](http://ytdl-org.github.io/youtube-dl/download.html)

 ## Usage
 First, put the playlist containing the url of each video in `src/`.
 Then run the following code:
 ```
 python3 scripts/batch-map-dl.py
 ```
+You could find videos downloaded and welly organized in `exp/`.

 For Linux and Mac user, make sure youtube-dl installed.
 For Windows user, make sure you put the `youtube-dl.exe` under the same directory.